President: Professor John Prag

-April is a Senior Lecturer in Ancient History at Manchester Metropolitan University.
-She’s been working in universities across the UK for the last 11 years since she completed her PhD in Manchester.
+April is Reader in Ancient History at Manchester Metropolitan University.
+She’s been working in universities across the UK for the last 14 years since she completed her PhD in Manchester.
 April is a keen advocate of opening up the Classical world beyond the walls of our universities, so that more of us can engage with questions about both ancient and modern life.
 You can read about April’s academic research and teaching here and follow her on Twitter @AprilPudsey.

-Matt is chief storyteller for Athena’s Owls but when he’s not putting on ridiculous voices he’s working on a PhD in Classics and Ancient History focusing on women’s interactions with legal authorities in the Roman Empire.
+Matt is chief storyteller for Athena’s Owls but when he’s not putting on ridiculous voices, he’s working on his PhD in Classics and Ancient History focusing on women’s interactions with legal authorities in the Roman Empire.
+He has recently submitted his thesis.
 Matt is also involved with the Manchester Classics for All scheme which aims to help teachers introduce Latin and Classics into state schools.
 You can find Matt on Twitter at @Matt_Mcr_CfA.

 Adam is working on his PhD in History at Manchester Metropolitan University.
 His thesis, entitled “Psychotraumatology in the Roman Empire,” aims to redefine the framework historians use when looking at the psychology of ancient people.
 By looking at the Roman Empire in a holistic sense, and piecing together personal accounts and veteran memories, he aims to look at the Roman world and help shed light into their possible psychological trauma.
 He is currently in his 2nd year of researching, but is also a website editor for PAHC Online and on the editorial board for MMU’s PGR journal called Hive.